hannesdatta/course-dprep/content/docs/building-blocks/automation/workflow/_index.md

 draft: false
 ---

-# Tutorial: Starting up a new empirical research project on your local computer
+# Starting up a new empirical research project on your local computer

 ## Getting started